Izunokuni, Japan: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Check that you choose the correct type.
-The majority of adapters on sale are just plug changers and require your devices to adjust the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types A and B. It's important that you get the right type.
+A lot of adapters currently sold are simply plugs and expect your electronics to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be sufficient for most places.

 What to wear/what to pack: